zzzprojects/iOS-Tutorial/docs/pages/getting-started/launch-screen.md

  - It is supposed to stay very minimal, because it is not designed for you to use as a splash screen and put a bunch of artwork on.
  - You can provide your launch screen as images, but it is often easier to just make a simple storyboard, and iOS will use Auto Layout and size classes to make sure what is shown on the launch screen adapts to the device.
- - You don’t need to add any text, content or code, but it is just for UI elements to provide a very basic screen similar to your application home screen.
+ - You don't need to add any text, content or code, but it is just for UI elements to provide a very basic screen similar to your application home screen.

-Let’s open the XCode and replicate what you have on your Main.storyboard.
+Let's open the XCode and replicate what you have on your Main.storyboard.

 <img src="https://raw.githubusercontent.com/zzzprojects/iOS-Tutorial/master/docs/images/launch-screen2.png">